Introduction

 Description:

-New Atari 810 disk drives rear boards are assembled with the two 3-pin Molex Connectors (J104 and J105) removed.
+New Atari 810 disk drives Rear Boards are assembled with the two 3-pin Molex Connectors (J104 and J105) removed.
 The 5 volts Regulator (A108) and the Pass Transistor (Q113) are now soldered directly to the Rear Board (see Silk Screen).

 Parts Removed: Atari Part No. CO14716-03 (2)

-Part Location: Atari 810 disk drive — rear board location J104 and J105
+Part Location: Atari 810 disk drive — Rear Board location J104 and J105

 Troubleshooting and Maintenance procedures:

-Note that the voltage regulator (A108) and the pass transistor (Q113) are fastened to the base plate.
-In order to remove the rear board, you must remove the mounting screws from each.
-Remember to use heat sink compound when replacing the rear board, before securing the mounting screws.
+Note that the voltage Regulator (A108) and the pass transistor (Q113) are fastened to the base plate.
+In order to remove the Rear Board, you must remove the mounting screws from each.
+Remember to use heat sink compound when replacing the Rear Board, before securing the mounting screws.

-Tech tip #2 (28 May 1982)
+Tech tip #2 (28 May 1982) ~ Atari 400/800; OS REV. B

 Subject: Atari 400/800 Operating System ROMs, Revision B.